How To Make Love Work – 3 Relationship Pillars

 “Here’s what I’ll do.
 I’ll leave you a blanket that you can wrap around yourself and one other so that it’s not gonna be completely shit from the moment you’re born until you die.”

 So look — whatever you and your partner are going through that you’re here, life inside disconnection is really hard and it sucks for both of you.
+And relationship repair is the only way out.

 What we’re trying to do at Empathi is ask: Is there any way we can get you both inside this blanket together:

 “Ah f**k — thank god you’re there for me and thank god I’m enough for you.
-It’s so scary when we lose that, but we can find our way back to this.
+It’s so scary when we lose that, but we can find our way back to this.”

 Because this is as good as it gets.
+And relationship repair makes it even better.